threatgrid/ductile/README.md

 It's currently compatible with Elasticsearch 7.x.
 Ductile proposes a limited support to prior Elasticsearch version (5 and 6) through a compatibility mode that is more intended to help migrating data.

+## Changes

+- 0.4.3
+  - Fix: preserve field order when sorting by multiple fields

 ## Usage